Archkitten/m221-nitro-code/docs/README.md

 *
 Reflection:
 - Ask our sponsor, Mr. Mort, what he would like to see in the project.
 This includes a feature teaching students about an SQL data base.
+- We will also have some ways to learn code.
+This includes more PBL features teaching different aspects such as data bases, or asynch operations.
+This can be taught through things like Videos, or in depth passages with examples and the students can also practice on the website itself.
+They can practice with things like practice problems.
 # Team

 | Team Github    | Teamrole  | Commits |